-This partnership resulted in Northern Voices, Northern Waters: NWT Water Stewardship Strategy (the Water Strategy), released in 2010.
+Northern Voices, Northern Waters: NWT Water Stewardship Strategy (Water Strategy), released in 2010 and updated in 2018, is the foundation for collaboratively addressing the pressures on the territory’s waters.
 This document lays out a clear path to bring all levels of government, agencies and the public together to maintain our waters.

 While the Water Strategy encourages action, it does not affect existing or asserted Aboriginal rights, treaty rights or land, resource and self-government agreements.
 If there is any dispute between the Water Strategy and Aboriginal rights or agreements, the original rights or agreements will be upheld.

-Visit the NWT Water Stewardship website for more information about this important strategy.
+Visit the NWT Water Stewardship website for more information.

 The Action Plan will be subject to ongoing review and evaluation to ensure its implementation continues to advance the intent of the Water Strategy.
 Regular status updates will be published to track and report on progress.